Where LANGUAGE matters!

 Photographer

 "Hello!
 My name is Bethanie, I'm an ASL interpreter and also a TAP Manager for the Deaf and Hard of Hearing Services Center.
 I enjoy photography, crafts, fishing, ziplining, swimming (basically all things outdoors).
 I'm looking forward to helping everybody have a super fun time!
-This is my first year volunteering at SoF and I'm so excited to capture all the fun we'll have this summer!"
+I look forward to volunteering at SoF and I'm so excited to capture all the fun we'll have this summer!"

 Tammy